 What should I look for in a facility agent?

-A facility agent also needs to have extensive market experience and specialist knowledge to support a service offering covering a wide range of loan financing that extends to complex leveraged finance and multi-currency transactions.
+An agent also needs to have extensive market experience and specialist knowledge to support a service offering covering a wide range of loan financing that extends to complex leveraged finance and multi-currency transactions.

 Speed and flexibility are of upmost importance in the context of the syndicated loan market.
 Therefore engaging with an independent facility agent that offers a bespoke client service and streamlined new business on-boarding process is paramount.
-This enables the facility agent to promptly assess a transaction and be responsive to client needs.
+This enables the agent to promptly assess a transaction and be responsive to client needs.

 Ocorian's loan agency team, which includes Nordic Trustee, the leading loan agency provider in the Nordic region, combines extensive market experience and first-class IT infrastructure to provide independent third-party facility agent services that remove the manual tasks from your internal teams and drive efficiencies.